 The World’s Largest Tortoise Was Weighed 919 lbs.

 Tortoises are large, but none were larger than Goliath.
-In 1960s, this hatchling found a home at Seffner’s Life Fellowship Bird Sanctuary where he kept growing until he reached a whopping 919 lbs.
+In the 1960s, this hatchling found a home at Seffner’s Life Fellowship Bird Sanctuary where he kept growing until he reached a whopping 919 lbs.
 Though most tortoises reach their maximum size at age 30, Goliath never stopped growing.

 Giant tortoises like Goliath thrive in the Galapagos islands and the Aldabra Atoll.
 It’s estimated that nearly 25,000 of these creatures call those areas home, but they were once more widespread.